In cooperation with:

 Series 1 (May) - Webinar 1

-The webinar was initiated and hosted by Luisa Bravo (City Space Architecture/The Journal of Public Space, Italy) and Hendrik Tieben (The Chinese University of Hong Kong, School of Architecture) as the first event of the initiative: “2020: A Year without Public Space under the COVID19 Pandemic”.
+The webinar was initiated and hosted by Luisa Bravo (City Space Architecture/The Journal of Public Space, Italy) and Hendrik Tieben (The Chinese University of Hong Kong, Hong Kong) as the first event of the initiative: “2020: A Year without Public Space under the COVID19 Pandemic”.

 For the first session they invited four speakers to present perspectives from different parts of the world (Seattle, New York, Guayaquil, and Cairo) following the spread of the pandemic.
 In addition, they invited Jose Chong from the Global Public Space Programme of UN-Habitat, the United Nations Human Settlements Programme, for a global perspective on the current issues arising from the pandemic for public space.